Adapted Out: Despite being prominent NPCs in the games, Daisy Oak and Bill are not even included in the cameos.

 Chekhov's Gun: Pokémon Mansion in the montage.
 Also, the stones given by Mr Fuji.

 Compressed Adaptation: It was inevitable.
 The moments shown in detail are: the beginning, Pewter Gym battle with Brock, the Lavender Town plot, Silph Co., the Viridian Gym Battle, Kanto Champion battle, and Mewtwo.
 Everything else is shown through montages.
+If a place that was visited at one point only has chronological significance at a later point, it gets more-detailed coverage in a flashback when it becomes significant.

 Cross Counter: Between Red's Charizard and Giovanni's Rhydon during their Gym battle.